PhoenixTales/phoenix-docs/lore/cults.md

 > Rigaldo: *May Innos protect us.* [G]

-> Until my body goes to Beliars realm and extinguishing is the fire of life.
-[G]
+> *Until my body goes to Beliars realm and the fire of life extinguishes.* [G]

 <!-- Arbeiter: Dieses Diebespack, diese faulen Hunde, soll Beliar sie alle holen!
 [S]-->
 > Worker: *This pack of thieves, those lazy dogs, shall Beliar take them all!* [S]

 <!-- > Brief eines Arbeiters *Bei Innos, die Orks haben schreckliche Dinge mit ihnen getan.* / *Innos sei Dank, zumindest haben wir es ins Lager geschafft.
 Der König ist ebenfalls hier im Tal.
 Das gibt vielen hier Mut und Kraft.* -->
-> Letter of a worker fleeing from Khorinis: *Oh Innos, the orcs have done terrible things to them.* / *Thank Innos, at least we made it into the camp.*
+> Letter of a worker fleeing from Khorinis to the refugee camp: *Oh Innos, the orcs have done terrible things to them.* / *Thank Innos, at least we made it into the camp.*

 <!-- Magic is still thought to be a gift of the gods; even if it cannot be proven.
 A title of a book that was not written, is talking of the "Divine Gift" (Göttergabe), related to the first circle, refering to magic or the "Arcane".
 There is a melee weapon called "Götterhammer" (hammer of the gods). -->